-State Representative Gregory W. Porter is a member of the 121st Indiana General Assembly and represents the 96th Indiana House District in Indianapolis.
+State Representative Gregory W. Porter is a member of the 122nd Indiana General Assembly and represents the 96th Indiana House District in Indianapolis.
 He is currently the ranking minority member of the Indiana House Ways and Means Committee.
-He is also a member of the Insurance and Public Health committees as well as serving as a voting member of the Indiana State Budget Committee.
+He is also a member of the Financial Institutions and Insurance Committee as well as the Public Health Committee.

 Porter is president of the National Black Caucus of State Legislators (NBCSL).
 Porter also holds the position of vice president of external affairs for the Health and Hospital Corporation of Marion County.

 As a member of the Indiana General Assembly, one of his notable achievements was authoring a resolution that renamed the section of Interstate Highway 65 from Seymour, Indiana, to Johnson County the “Tuskegee Airmen Highway.”
 He is also the author of legislation that established accountability and standards for K-12 education, increased cultural competency and addressed bullying in schools.